 WhoWhatWhy featured new artwork on the top of the front page each day to promote and illustrate the most important stories we publish.
 These “panoramas” are replaced quickly — usually within 48 hours — which is a shame because a lot of work goes into them.

 As part of our series reviewing WhoWhatWhy’s work this year, below are some of our favorite panoramas from 2020.
+Click on the stories below to view the photo credits.

 Energy expert Daniel Yergin on Joe Biden facing a world whose geopolitics have been transformed by climate, fracking, and an insatiable global demand for energy.